18F/authentication/pages/basic-access-authentication.md

 It is thoroughly understood and has been tested for years.

+If using a long user name and password composed of random strings, Basic Auth is on par with including an API key with each request.

 ## Drawbacks

 The Base64-encoded `username:password` value is not encrypted, and provides no